-"I Made Transfer Into Your Bank Account" is another email spam campaign used to distribute GandCrab 5.1 ransomware.
-The virus is being distributed using a malicious attachment.
-Cyber criminals send thousands of deceptive emails encouraging users to open a link which leads to an invoice.
-The problem is that opening a the attachment leads to infiltration of GandCrab 5.1 ransomware.
+"I Made Transfer Into Your Bank Account" is a spam email campaign used to distribute GandCrab 5.1 ransomware.
+The virus is distributed using a malicious attachment.
+Cyber criminals send thousands of deceptive emails encouraging users to open a link that leads to an invoice.
+Opening the attachment leads to infiltration of GandCrab 5.1 ransomware.

 How did "I Made Transfer Into Your Bank Account" infect my computer?

 As mentioned above, the "I Made Transfer Into Your Bank Account" spam campaign delivers a malicious attachment - a link that leads to download of an archive presented as an invoice.
 The archive is password-protected, however, email text provides the password, which at time of research was "invoice123".

 How to avoid installation of malware?

 Lack of knowledge and careless behavior are the main reasons for computer infections.
 Caution is the key to computer safety.
 Therefore, pay close attention when browsing the internet.
 Never open any malicious attachment before making sure that it is safe to do so.
 If the file is irrelevant or the sender seems suspicious, do not open anything.

 Furthermore, bear in mind that cyber criminals often try to abuse users' curiosity by sending messages such as "you have won a lottery", "you have received a package", or free offers.
 These are merely scams.
 Have a reputable anti-virus/anti-spyware suite installed and running at all times.